Brief knowledge base

 Web proxyNo installation required, ready in the browserAds, instability, and very limited control

-HTTP
+HTTP proxies

-Key traits: fast for simple tasks and legacy scripts.
+Features: fast for simple tasks and legacy scripts.

-HTTPS (CONNECT)
+HTTPS proxies (CONNECT)

 How it works: the client asks the proxy to create a `CONNECT host:443` tunnel, and traffic then goes inside a TLS session.